nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 >#### 🔺  This is essential for the game logic `like stopping the player from walking through walls or detecting when they hit obstacles`.

 >#### 🔺 If we don’t provide this information, the player might just pass through the blocks without any interaction, which can make the game feel unrealistic and unpolished.

+### So, by including the collision group when we create the player, we help the game manage these important interactions and create a smoother gameplay experience.